Beguines and Beghards: Relation to the Church

 Religious authorities believed the Beguines had heretical tendencies and sometimes tried to bring disciplinary measures against them.
 The Synods of Fritzlar (1259), Mainz (1261), and Eichstätt (1282) brought measures against them and they were forbidden as "having no approbation" by the Synod of Béziers (1299).
 They were condemned by the Council of Vienne (1312), but this sentence was mitigated by Pope John XXII (1321), who permitted the Beguines to resume their mode of life after reform.

 The Beghards were more obstinate; during the 14th century, they were repeatedly condemned by the Holy See, the bishops (notably in Germany) and the Inquisition.
-The Catholic Encyclopedia acknowledges that men of faith and piety were found among the Beghards.
-In their behalf, Pope Gregory XI (1374–77) and Pope Boniface IX (1394) addressed Bulls to the bishops of Germany and the Netherlands.
+Ernest Gilliat-Smith, writing in the Catholic Encyclopedia said that men of faith and piety were found among the Beghards.
+In their behalf, Pope Gregory XI (1374–1377) and Pope Boniface IX (1394) addressed Bulls to the bishops of Germany and the Netherlands.
 The doctrine of Quietism is believed to resemble the stance of these community members.

 Modern decline

 Before the close of the Middle Ages, Beghard communities were in decline.
 Their numbers diminished with the waning of the textile trade and, when that industry died, gradually dwindled away.
-The highest number of such medieval foundations in Flanders and Wallonia was 94, but in 1734 they had been reduced to just 34 and in 1856 to 20.
+The highest number of such medieval foundations in Flanders and Wallonia was 94, but in 1734 they had been reduced to just 34.
+Pope Gregory XVI referred to them critically in his 1832 encyclical letter Mirari vos.
+There were 20 remaining foundations in 1856.